Ilianinho/Projet-CY-Truck/readme.md

     Gnuplot: Used for generating graphs from data.
     Make: Automation tool for building executable programs and libraries.
     ImageMagick: Software suite for image manipulation.
+    GhostWriter : For the readme.md
+    Powerpoint: For the PDF

 Installation :